FFRI/ShadeBIOS/ShadeBiosPkg/README.md

 # Shade BIOS
 Most of UEFI BIOS functionalities are lost after OS boot.
-Therefore, UEFI malwares find it hard to perform malfunctions (such as C2 communication) in runtime only with the BIOS code, and rely on the kernel or userland afterall.
+Therefore, UEFI malware find it hard to perform malicious activities (such as C2 communication) in runtime only with the BIOS code, and rely on the kernel or userland after all.
 Although they infect to the BIOS which has higher privilege than the OS, they are dependent on OS-level security and struggles to unleash its full potential of stealth.

 Shade BIOS retains the BIOS after OS boot for OS-independent pure-BIOS malbehavior.
-This work is presented at [Black Hat USA 2025](https://www.blackhat.com/us-25/briefings/schedule/#shade-bios-unleashing-the-full-stealth-of-uefi-malware-45786), and please refer the slides for explanation of the inner workings.
+This work is presented at [Black Hat USA 2025](https://www.blackhat.com/us-25/briefings/schedule/#shade-bios-unleashing-the-full-stealth-of-uefi-malware-45786), and please refer to the slides for explanation of the inner workings.
 This repository contains the **STRIPPED** PoC code of Shade BIOS for security purpose.
 If you require the full source code, please contact us via email (research-feedback@ffri.jp).
 Once your identity is verified, we will send it to you directly.

 ## Components
 - ShadeBiosDxe (DXE driver): Main DXE module which implements Shade BIOS
 - ShadeBiosLoaderApp (UEFI app): This is for ESP infection.
-Loads ShadeBiosDxe and executes bootmgfw.efi afterwards
+It loads ShadeBiosDxe and executes bootmgfw.efi afterwards

 ## Installation & Usage
 1. Prepare EDK2